bpetrikovics/teamspeak3-music-control/README.md

     # m h  dom mon dow   command
     @reboot /path/to/startit > /tmp/start.out 2>&1

 Now, you'll need to create the initial Teamspeak config.
-Rin the start script manually once so you have the dummy X server and the VNC server running, and connect to it with any VNC client you line (I use one from the Chrome app store).
+Run the start script manually once so you have the dummy X server and the VNC server running, and connect to it with any VNC client you line (I use one from the Chrome app store).

 At the beginning you will see a black screen and some warnings about lack of authentication.
 Then, from an SSH session, start TS3 manually: